 Google will also continue to roll out its monthly security updates though you can’t rely on those to bring bug fixes for Nougat problems.

-Keep an eye out for details about security updates and the next Nougat update as we push away from the release date.
+Keep an eye out for details about security updates and the next Nougat update as we push away into the month of October.

 Get Familiar with Android 7.0 Nougat